stuyvesant-cs/dwlessons/nextcs/01_inherit.md

 - put an `oldToString` in `PathShape`
 - add a different `makeRandomShape` in `polygon`
 - add a `PVector center` and `radius` to `Polygon`
+- Modify makeRandomShape to set center and radius

 ---
 template: main